Monday 7th September

-With the gradual easing of COVID-19 restrictions, we are now able to announce a return to physical church services from the 12th July.
+With the gradual easing of COVID-19 restrictions, we have now returned to physical church services.
 However, due to the ongoing social distancing rules, our services will look somewhat different for the foreseeable future.
 The following is an outline of how our services will run during Stage 3 of the roadmap to easing Queensland’s restrictions.

-There will be two Sunday services of 45-50 minutes, starting at 9:00am and 10:30am.
+There will be two Sunday services of an hour each, starting at 9:00am and 10:30am.
 Due to social distancing rules, the maximum capacity for each service is 50 people.

 The 9:00am service on the 1st and 3rd Sunday of each month will be for those who are more vulnerable or still apprehensive about larger gatherings.
 Those who are in vulnerable groups are advised to attend these services.
 However, they are not excluded from other services, as it is a matter of personal choice.

 Physical Distancing – We are required to keep 4 square metres between congregation members hence, the need for multiple services.
 However, people from the same family (who are in regular contact with one another) will be able to sit together.
-If we are singing, we are required to keep 7 square metres apart, which has implications for our music (see below).
 To avoid bottlenecks, congregants will enter the church via the main doors at the front and exit via the doors that lead out to the area where we usually have refreshments.

 Vulnerable Groups – People in vulnerable groups and those who are apprehensive about larger gatherings are advised to attend the 9:00am service on the 1st and 3rd Sunday of each month.
 School aged children come into contact with high numbers of people on a daily basis and for that reason they will not be attending these two services.